Dog Not Sleeping at Night?

 - A sign of a dog upset stomach.
 In the case of an upset stomach (gastritis) affected dogs have often eaten something that didn't agree with them or the dog may have developed too much stomach acid production.
 In general, affected dogs will pant, act restless and drool, and sometimes vomit.

 - A sign of bloat.
 Blood is the build-up of gas in the dog's stomach causing a distended stomach.
 While bloat in itself is not generally life-threatening, problems start when the stomach flips over leading to a life-threatening condition called gastric dilatation-volvulus (GDV).
-Signs of GDV include a distended abdomen, restlessness, panting, unproductive retching.
+Signs of GDV include a distended abdomen, restlessness, panting, and unproductive retching.
 GDV is an emergency where every second counts.
 It is more common in deep-chested breeds.

 - A bout of pancreatitis.
 Pancreatitis in dogs is a painful condition causing abdominal pain.
 Affected dogs may pant, assume the prayer position (stretching the front legs down with the butt in the air as if doing a play bow), drool, and have vomiting.
 This condition can too turn life-threatening if left untreated.